chriswill88/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

-readme for c program modual 1
+readme for 0x01 c modual